Children in Car When Father Gunned Down in Road Rage Shooting

-A gunman was being sought in the High Desert after road rage shooting on Interstate 15 left a father dead a he was delivering food with his two small children in the car.
+A gunman was being sought in the high desert after road rage shooting on the 15 Freeway left a father dead as he was delivering food with his two small children in the car.

 Marco Lara Jr., a 24-year-old father of three, was killed Thursday in Victorville, police said.

-His family is asking for help in finding the killer, who took away the man they say dedicated his life to his children.
+His family is asking for help in finding the killer, who killed the man they say dedicated his life to his children.

 Last Thursday, Marco was driving north on Interstate 15 in Victorville at around 7:30 p.m. making a food delivery.